 These bankruptcy cases represent a gap in our earlier writing on Sam Dickson’s business.
 Our first article may have overestimated Dickson’s ability to expand his personal business operations in Atlanta, since Dickson is burdened by Chapter 11 restructuring.
 However, as Dickson’s filings show, he maintains significant assets in Georgia and elsewhere.
 In addition, other far-Right figures active in the Atlanta property market are not harmed by Dickson’s Chapter 11.
 Our concerns around the broader Dickson network remain unchanged.
 For example, Beltem Trust – administered by UK far-Right organizer and Dickson associate Adrian Davies – owns a large collection of property in Atlanta.
 Sam Dickson has worked as an attorney for the Beltem Trust and is also a source of property for that Trust, with several of Dickson’s properties being sold to Beltem since Dickson filed for Chapter 11.
 In addition, Dickson protégés such as Identity Evropa/American Identity Movement organizer Evan Thomas Anderson continue to be active on the Atlanta property market.

-The proximate cause for Dickson’s initial bankruptcy filing in September 2014 appears to be the foreclosure sale of one of his Key West, Florida properties, 522 Margaret.
-(This has since been sold by Dickson, though he still owns neighboring property.)
-In one of his earliest Chapter 11 filings, Dickson objected to this foreclosure sale.
+The proximate cause for Dickson’s initial bankruptcy filing in September 2014 appears to be the foreclosure sale of a Key West, Florida property, 522 Margaret.
+In one of his earliest Chapter 11 filings, Dickson objected to this foreclosure sale, although ultimately to no avail.
+(Dickson still co-owns neighboring property.)
 At the very beginning, Dickson’s attorney was listed as Paul Orshan, but he was soon replaced as counsel by Michael D. Seese of Ft Lauderdale who continues representing Dickson in bankruptcy matters to this day.

 Dickson’s “Hickory Hill 1185 LLC” filing for bankruptcy in March 2015 was seemingly to avoid foreclosure on his 115-121 Ridgeland Way property in Atlanta.
 The Hickory Hill 1185 LLC Chapter 11 is now jointly administered with Dickson’s individual bankruptcy case.